stellar/stellar-cli/FULL_HELP_DOCS.md

 ###### **Subcommands:**

 * `account-merge` — Transfers the XLM balance of an account to another account and removes the source account from the ledger
-* `bump-sequence` — Bumps forward the sequence number of the source account to the given sequence number, invalidating any transaction with a smaller sequence number Threshold: Low
+* `bump-sequence` — Bumps forward the sequence number of the source account to the given sequence number, invalidating any transaction with a smaller sequence number
-* `change-trust` — Creates, updates, or deletes a trustline Learn more about trustlines: https://developers.stellar.org/docs/learn/encyclopedia/transactions-specialized/trustlines/ Threshold: Medium
+* `change-trust` — Creates, updates, or deletes a trustline Learn more about trustlines https://developers.stellar.org/docs/learn/fundamentals/stellar-data-structures/accounts#trustlines
-* `create-account` — Creates and funds a new account with the specified starting balance Threshold: Medium
+* `create-account` — Creates and funds a new account with the specified starting balance
-* `manage-data` — Sets, modifies, or deletes a data entry (name/value pair) that is attached to an account Learn more about entries and subentries: [Accounts section](../stellar-data-structures/accounts.mdx#subentries) Threshold: Medium
+* `manage-data` — Sets, modifies, or deletes a data entry (name/value pair) that is attached to an account Learn more about entries and subentries: https://developers.stellar.org/docs/learn/fundamentals/stellar-data-structures/accounts#subentries
-* `payment` — Sends an amount in a specific asset to a destination account Threshold: Medium
+* `payment` — Sends an amount in a specific asset to a destination account
-* `set-options` — Set option for an account such as flags, inflation destination, signers, home domain, and master key weight Learn more about flags: [Flags Encyclopedia Entry](../../glossary.mdx#flags) Learn more about the home domain: [Stellar Ecosystem Proposals SEP-0001](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0001.md) Learn more about signers operations and key weight: [Signature and Multisignature Encyclopedia Entry](../../encyclopedia/security/signatures-multisig.mdx) Threshold: High
+* `set-options` — Set option for an account such as flags, inflation destination, signers, home domain, and master key weight Learn more about flags: https://developers.stellar.org/docs/learn/glossary#flags Learn more about the home domain: https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0001.md Learn more about signers operations and key weight: https://developers.stellar.org/docs/learn/encyclopedia/security/signatures-multisig#multisig
 * `set-trustline-flags` — Allows issuing account to configure authorization and trustline flags to an asset The Asset parameter is of the `TrustLineAsset` type.
 If you are modifying a trustline to a regular asset (i.e. one in a Code:Issuer format), this is equivalent to the Asset type.
 If you are modifying a trustline to a pool share, however, this is composed of the liquidity pool's unique ID.
-Learn more about flags: [Flags Glossary Entry](../../glossary.mdx#flags) Threshold: Low
+Learn more about flags: https://developers.stellar.org/docs/learn/glossary#flags